 I want to talk to you today about HOPE.
 Hope is something we all need in some area or another.
 “Now faith is the substance of things HOPED FOR” Hebrews 11:1 KJB.
 I hope for health.
 What do you hope for?

 David said, “Why, my soul, are you downcast?
 Why so disturbed within me?
 Put your hope in God, for I will yet praise him, my Savior and my God.
 Psalms 43:5 NIV.

-I want to expand on HaShem and HIS CLOCK today.
+I want to expand on HaShem and HIS CLOCK.
 We cry and we pray and we ask and we expect and sometimes we give up HOPE.
 Sometimes we give up HOPE so badly that we try and do things in our own strength.
 We try to take out a loan to cover the other loan.
 We try and go to another doctor and get a different result.
-We attempt to make him or her notice us because we want a spouse, we need a help mate!
+We attempt to make him or her notice us because we want a spouse.
+Doesn’t Abba know we need a help mate?
 We strain to get the door to open in our career by pushing on it in front of our boss.
 We try and fix it ourselves and usually end up with a hot mess.

 When Abram was 75 years old HaShem told him to leave his homeland and go live in tents.
 Let’s look at what the Father told him at age seventy-five.